Workforce — Page 4

 Childcare is an essential resource for Alabama’s working parents, yet the supply of quality, affordable, and accessible childcare is not keeping up with the growing demand.
 Currently, parents in Alabama make up 35% of the workforce.
 When parents have access to high-quality and affordable childcare, our employers benefit from reduced absenteeism and productivity loss, increased […]

-Governor Kay Ivey announced some exciting economic news for the state on Tuesday.
+Governor Kay Ivey announced some exciting economic news for the state of Alabama today.
 Ivey revealed that in 2023, companies from across the globe invested over $6.4 billion into the Yellowhammer State.
-She also said that the investments primarily came from companies launching operations in Alabama or expanding existing facilities.
-“We continue to make significant progress […]

 State Sen. Gudger: Child care is the industry that keeps Alabama working – it's time to invest in it